 - Drain the beans, and cut the stems off the green beans.

 - When the water is boiling, add the green beans to the pan.
-Lower the heat to medium-high so that the water is simmering but not boiling.
+Lower the heat to medium-high so the water is simmering but not boiling.
 Cook for about 4 minutes.
 The beans should be crunchy.
-If you prefer them to be softer, cook them for an additional 1-2 minutes.
+If you prefer softer, cook them for an additional 1-2 minutes.

 - Remove the pan from the heat and drain the beans into a colander under running COLD water.
-You want to stop the beans from cooking so it is important to use cold water.
-Rinse them for about 1 minute with the cold water.
-Place beans in a bowl, cover and refrigerate if you are going to use them later in the day or the following day.
+You want to stop the beans from cooking, so it is important to use cold water.
+Rinse them for about 1 minute with cold water.
+Place beans in a bowl, cover, and refrigerate if you will use them later in the day or the following day.
 They can be prepared up to 3 days ahead of time.

-- Crush garlic cloves by laying them on a cutting board and laying the flat side of the knife on the garlic clove and pound the knife with your hand.
+- Crush garlic cloves by laying them on a cutting board and laying the flat side of the knife on the garlic clove and pounding the knife with your hand.

 - Remove the skin from the garlic clove and crush the cloves with a garlic press.

 - Heat oil and butter in a saucepan over medium-high heat, until the butter melts Add the crushed garlic and toss in the mixture for 30 seconds.
 Add the green beans and cook them until they are hot, 2-3 minutes.
 Do not let the garlic burn.

 - Season the garlic green beans with salt and pepper.
 You might need to adjust this to your taste.

 - This recipe is best made with fresh green beans.
 Frozen or canned beans are not a good option.

 - Cleaned green beans can be used and are located in the grocery store's refrigerated section.